Last Updated December 1, 2022

 There are a few options for mountain biking at Lake Minnewanka, depending on the time of year you’re visiting.

 The Lake Minnewanka Trail is the most popular off-road trail and as mentioned above, leads all the way to LM31 Ghost Lakes Campground.
 The trail does close from July 10 to September 15 to protect riders and bears in the area.
-(Oh, and don’t expect crazy downhill trails like you’ll find in Golden or Revelstoke, BC, this is more of a leisurely mountain biking trail.)
+(Oh, and don’t expect crazy downhill trails as you’ll find in Golden or Revelstoke, BC, this is more of a leisurely mountain biking trail.)

 Visitors can rent bicycles in the town of Banff from a number of different businesses and if they choose to do so, can ride to the lake from there.